Verkhovna Rada: Committees

-The Verkhovna Rada establishes parliamentary committees composed of various deputies.
-On 4 December 2014, the current parliament formed 27 committees and 2 special control commissions.
+The Rada establishes parliamentary committees.
+On 4 December 2014, parliament formed 27 committees and 2 special control commissions.
 The previous parliament (2012–2014) had 29 committees and an ad hoc supervisory board.
-The sixth session of the Rada (2007–2012) had 28 committees, including the Budget Committee, the Special Control Commission of the Verkhovna Rada on Privatization and the Committee on Transportation and Communications.
-There are no permanent or standing committees; instead, committees are reformed from one convocation to another.
-One of the most significant assignments of the Verkhovna Rada is the Budget Committee.
+The sixth session of the Rada (2007–2012) had 28 committees, including the Budget Committee, the Special Control Commission of the Verkhovna Rada on Privatization, and the Committee on Transportation and Communications.
+There are no permanent or standing committees, though committees from previous convocations may be re-formed.
+Among the most important is the Budget Committee.

 Investigative commissions

-Members of the Verkhovna Rada are permitted to create temporary investigative commissions.
-Creating such a commission requires one-third of the constitutional composition of parliament, 150 members.
-Before a draft on creation of such a commission may be scheduled for voting, it has to be approved by a relevant committee, the Committee on Regulations, deputy ethics, and ensuring the work of the Verkhovna Rada.
+PDs may create temporary investigative commissions.
+Creating such a commission requires one-third of the constitutionally enumerated seats (i.e. 150/450 members).
+Before a bill for creating such a commission may be schedule for voting, it must be approved by the Committee on Regulations.